modelscope/data-juicer/tools/evaluator/gpt_eval/README.md

             model: <str> # the type of model，e.g., gpt-3.5-turbo
             max_retry: <int> # the maxium number of retries when api access fails
         ```
-    3. run the script
+    3. Run the script.
         ```shell
         python answer_generator.py --config <path to config.yaml>
         ```

-3. get OpenAI API evaluation result via [`gpt_evaluator.py`](gpt_evaluator.py)
+3. Get OpenAI API evaluation results via [`gpt_evaluator.py`](gpt_evaluator.py).
-    1. prepare dependencies: make sure the following files are ready
+    1. Prepare dependencies.
+Make sure the following files are ready:
         - question_file: the benchmark dataset file in previous step
         - answer_file: the answer file of your model in previous step
         - baseline_file: the answer file of the baseline model in previous step
         - prompt_file: a file contains multiple prompt templates, the toolkit has provided a sample file ([`config/prompt.json`](config/prompt.json))
         - reviewer_file: a file contains multiple reviewer templates (including the model type and other parameters used in the OpenAI api request)，the toolkit has provided a sample file ([`config/reviewer.json`](config/reviewer.jsonl))
-    2. build the config file (`config.yaml`): the format of the file is as follows:
+    2. Build the config file (`config.yaml`).
+The format of the file is as follows:
         ```yaml
         gpt_evaluation:
           openai_organization: <str>